- Since SAP introduced S/4HANA, it stated it would stop supporting ECC by 2025.

 This quote deflects from the main point of the announcement to make a false claim around the health of S/4HANA in the market, which has been a colossal failure for SAP, with many SAP consulting firms now decreasing their internal emphasis on S/4HANA.

-When we predicted that SAP would extend the 2025 support deadline, we predicted that they would justify it because of their love of customers.
+When we predicted that SAP would extend the 2025 support deadline, we predicted that they would justify it because of their customers’ love.
 And this is precisely what happened when Thomas Saueressig of SAP commented.

 SAP’s Newfound Interest in Choice?

-After five years of telling customers that they had no choice and that they had to move to both S/4HANA and HANA (HANA is obligatory with S/4HANA as it only runs on HANA), SAP now changes course and becomes interested in choice.
+After five years of telling customers that they had no choice and moving to both S/4HANA and HANA (HANA is obligatory with S/4HANA as it only runs on HANA), SAP now changes course and becomes interested in choice.
 This is expressed in the following quotation from Thomas.

 SAP is committed to our customers’ success and choice.
 Offering these maintenance periods is further delivering on transparency and trust.
 The significant growth in 2019 confirms our SAP S/4HANA strategy and demand.” – SAP